 All moving parts must have guards to protect personnel.
-Safety requirements vary, so the number and type of guards needed to meet company, local and National Safety standards must be determined and specified by the user.
+Safety requirements vary, so the number and type of guards needed to meet company, local and OSHA standards must be determined and specified by the user.
 Never start a fan without having all safety guards installed.
 Check regularly for damaged or missing guards and do not operate any fan with guards removed.
 Fans can also become dangerous because of potential "windmilling", even though all electrical power is disconnected.
 Always block the rotating assembly before working on any moving parts.
+Some fans can generate sound that could be hazardous to exposed personnel.
+It is the responsibility of the system designer and user to determine sound levels of the system, the degree of personnel exposure, and to comply with applicable safety requirements to protect personnel from excessive noise.
+Consult nyb for fan sound power level ratings.